 - Because of this intelligence, GSDs are more flexible than other dogs with their lifestyle.
 While living in a house with a large backyard is ideal for a German Shepherd, the reality is they can be quite happy in an apartment if they are getting enough exercise throughout the day.

 - Great Health.
 German Shepherds can live a long time because of their good health.
 The main health risks for GSDs are related to their size: they can get hip and elbow dysplasia easily, which often leads to arthritis.
 Minimize the risk of suffering by adding mobility supplements to a healthy diet early in their life.

 - Good Looks.
 German Shepherds are some of the most splendid dogs out there.
-They are graceful creatures with a thick, beautiful fur coat and inquisitive, expressive eyes.
+They are graceful creatures with thick, beautiful fur coats and inquisitive, expressive eyes.

 Before you think we’ve missed some great characteristics, remember that list was what the GSD have more of, than most other breeds.
 They are still like some other popular breeds in that they are confident, courageous, strong and loyal family dogs.

 - You know nose prints.
 Their keen sense of smell leads them wherever they want to go, which means you will find nose prints everywhere, especially glass areas such as windows and glass doors.
 There will most likely be a nose print there because your GSD was investigating it.